AACTA President - Geoffrey Rush

 He was a principal member of Jim Sharman's pioneering Lighthouse ensemble in the early '80's, where he played leading roles in numerous classics.

 In the mid-90's he began a mid-life film career.
-His performance in Shine as pianist David Helfgott brought him sudden international recognition.
-The film received 7 Oscar nominations - the only Australian film to be so honoured.
+His performance in SHINE as pianist David Helfgott brought him sudden international recognition.
+The film received 7 Oscar nominations – the only Australian film to be so honoured – and saw Geoffrey become the first actor to win an Oscar, BAFTA Award, Golden Globe Award, Screen Actors Guild Award, and Critics’ Choice Movie Award for a single performance.

 In January 2012, Geoffrey Rush was named Australian of the Year.
 This honour, which celebrates the contribution of eminent citizens to the Australian community, was presented by the Australian Prime Minister, Julia Gillard.